-As of September 1, 2021, the Developer and its affiliate entities own approximately 245 acres and 122 vacant developed lots within the District.
-Of the 122 lots the Developer currently owns, 100 lots are under contract for purchase by the homebuilders pursuant to a lot sales contract.
-See "THE DEVELOPER" and "TAX DATA - Table 7 - Principal Taxpayers."
+As of January 1, 2023, the Developer and its affiliate entities own approximately 47.06 acres and 248 vacant developed lots within the District.
+Of such lots currently owned by the Developer, 240 lots are under contract for purchase by homebuilders pursuant to a lot-sales contract.
+See "THE DEVELOPER" and "TAX DATA-Table 7- Principal Taxpayers."